Floriy/GJB/README.md

 This code aims at providing tools to easily generate gromacs simulation protocols and analyse results.
 It was developped for simulations of phospholipic layers using the MARTINI model, in particular supported lipid layers.
 Parts are based on already existing codes.
-Several options are personnalized for running jobs on HPC facilities using SLURM manager and would not be adapted for other cases.
+Several options are personalized for running jobs on HPC facilities using SLURM manager and would not be adapted for other cases.
 Please contact the autors for details and limitations.